StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

             exit 1
         }
         ```
-        **Explanation**: In this scenario, the `&&` and `||` operators are placed on the same line, which violates the "Two or More Operators" guideline.
-This formatting can make the sequence of operations harder to follow.
-The preferred formatting for this situation is:
+        **Explanation**: Here, `&&` and `||` are on the same line, violating the "Two or More Operators" guideline and making the sequence potentially harder to follow.
+The preferred format is:
         ```bash
         rm /some/config/file.bak \
             && cp /some/config/file /some/config/file.bak \